skoona/HomieMonitor/README.md

   We provide sample of [docker-compose.yml](docker-compose.yml) which could be used to start the container with one comand in the same directory where docker-compose.yml is stored:

         $ docker-compose up
+        -- or --
+        $ docker-compose up -d

-  In the compose file the binding of the Docker volumes is defined to retain the data of the application in `./srv`.
+  In the compose file the binding of the Docker volumes is defined to retain the data of the application using Docker Named Volumes.

 ### Docker Container
 * Primary [Docker Container](https://cloud.docker.com/repository/registry-1.docker.io/skoona/homie-monitor)